-The potential vertical rise (PVR) for slab-on grade construction at the location of the structures had been estimated using Texas Department of Transportation Procedure TXDOT-124-E. This method utilizes the liquid limits, plasticity indices, and in-situ moisture contents for soils in the seasonally active zone, estimated to be about twelve to fifteen feet at the project site.
+The potential vertical rise (PVR) for slab-on grade construction at the location of the structures had been estimated using Texas Department of Transportation Procedure TXDOT-124-E. This method utilizes the liquid limits, plasticity indices, and in-situ moisture contents for soils in the seasonally active zone, estimated to be about ten to twelve feet at the project site.

 The estimated PVR value is based on the proposed floor system applying a sustained surcharge load of approximately 1.0 lb. per square inch on the subgrade materials.
-Potential vertical movement on the order of 3 to 4 1⁄2 inches was estimated at the existing grade elevations at the boring locations.
-These PVR values will be realized if the subsoils are subjected to moisture changes from the existing soil moisture or average soil moisture conditions, whichever is lower, to fully saturated conditions.
+Potential vertical movement on the order of 3 to 4 1⁄2 inches was estimated at the existing grade elevations at the test pit locations.
+These PVR values will be realized if the subsoils are subjected to moisture changes from average soil moisture conditions to wet soil moisture conditions.
 TxDOT method of estimating potential vertical movements of the expansive clays is based on empirical correlations utilizing measured plasticity index values and assumed seasonal fluctuations in moisture content.
-Higher or lower

-PVR values may be estimated using other methods.
+Higher or lower PVR values may be estimated using other methods.
 However, the TxDOT method is the most widely used in the project area.